Do you know how to strike the right balance between effectiveness and efficiency?

 With increasing technical capabilities of digital platforms and processes and with the advent of artificial intelligence, the opportunity to drive efficiency has perhaps never been greater.

-Becoming more effective and more efficient results in improved productivity.
+In summary, becoming more effective and more efficient results in improved productivity.
 You get more of the important activities done in a shorter period of time.